Noway-code/Learn-Python-Course/README.md

 # Learning Python for Hacklytics
+This is now a testing grounds for my Ladybug project

 Following the chapters via app.py and commits.
 This is to prep myself quickly on basic syntax before delving into data science and AI/ML.